Matter-antimatter asymmetry and dark matter stability from baryon number conservation: Constraints from Dark Matter searches

+which is many orders of magnitude below the current sensitivity of the DarkSide 50 experiment~\cite{DarkSide-50:2022qzh} and of any foreseeable dark matter direct detection experiment.
+We also do not expect to have detectable signals of dark matter scatterings from neutron stars.

-Our scenario allows for exotic scatterings in which dark matter transmutes a neutron into an antineutron\footnote{Previous works have considered this effect in the context where $N$ is the dark matter candidate \cite{Jin:2018moh, Fornal:2020poq}.
-Other scenarios in which dark matter and baryogenesis are linked, can also generate similar exotic decays of baryons \cite{Berger:2023ccd}.}, $\chi n \rightarrow \chi^\ast \overbar{n}$, see Fig.~\ref{fig:DDDiag} b).
-It is possible to constrain dark matter-induced neutron transmutation with an existing search for neutron-antineutron oscillation in Super-Kamiokande \cite{Super-Kamiokande:2020bov}.
-However, in the present realization, due to the large suppression coming from the values of $\n{\Lambda_n}$ and $\2{\Lambda_2}$, the potential dark matter signal sits well below existing and future limits.
+In principle, the ``transmutation" of neutrons into antineutrons $\chi n \rightarrow \chi^\ast \overbar{n}$ could also lead to observable signatures.\footnote{Previous works have considered this effect in the context where $N$ is the dark matter candidate \cite{Jin:2018moh, Fornal:2020poq}.
+Other scenarios that link dark matter and baryogenesis can also generate similar exotic decays of baryons \cite{Berger:2023ccd}.} We estimate the cross section for this process to be

+which we obtain by simply replacing $\Lambda_0$ by $\Lambda_2$ in Eq.~(\ref{eq:sigmachin}).
+We have also normalized the ``transmutation" cross section to $\Lambda_2=10^{11}$ GeV, which is a typical value for which the particle-antiparticle asymmetries are not significantly washed out, {\it cf.} Eq.~(\ref{eq:L2wo}).
+The searches for neutron-antineutron oscillation at Super-Kamiokande~\cite{Super-Kamiokande:2020bov} can be recast into a limit on the neutron-antineutron transmutation rate induced by dark matter particles in the Milky Way halo.
+We estimate this limit to be $\sigma_{\chi n \to \chi^* \bar n}\lesssim 10^{-49}\,{\rm cm}^2$, which is far above the expected cross section in our framework.